Deep Learning GPU Benchmarks

 RTX A5000

-The RTX A5000 is a good entry card for deep learning training and inference tasks.
+The RTX A5000 is still a decent entry card for deep learning training, machine learning and inference tasks.
 It has a very good energy efficiency with a similar performance as the legendary but more power hungry, graphic card flagship of the NVIDIA Ampere generation, the RTX 3090.

 RTX 6000 Ada / L40S

 The pro versions of the RTX 4090 with double the GPU memory (48 GB) and very solid performance with moderate power requirements.
-The fastest scalable all-round GPU with best top performance / price ratio, also capable to be used in large language model setups.
+Currently the scalable all-round GPU with best top performance / price ratio, also capable to be used in large language model inference setups.

-The RTX 6000 Ada is the fastest available card for Multi-GPU workstation setups.
+The RTX 6000 Ada is currently still the fastest available card for quad Multi-GPU workstation setups.

-An octa (8x) NVIDIA A100 setup, like possible with the AIME A8000, catapults one into multi petaFLOPS HPC computing area.
+An octa (8x) NVIDIA H100 NVL setup, as possible with the AIME A8004, catapults one into multi petaFLOPS HPC computing area.

-In case the most performance regardless of price and highest performance density is needed, the NVIDIA H100 is currently the first choice: it delivers high end deep learning performance.
+In case the most performance regardless of price and highest performance density is needed, the NVIDIA H200 is currently the first choice: it delivers high end deep learning and inference performance.

 This article will be updated with new additions and corrections as soon as available.